BaskaranV15/Stream_Clone/README.md

-# NetFlix_Clone
+# Stream_Clone
 ## Date:
 ## Objective:
-To create a modern, responsive navigation bar using CSS Flexbox, mimicking real-world websites like Netflix.
+To create a modern, responsive navigation bar using CSS Flexbox, mimicking real-world websites like Netflix, Hotstar.
 This helps reinforce alignment, spacing, and layout structuring using Flexbox properties.

 ## Tasks: